 Clunky websites erode e-sales

-The study shows that almost half of consumers will buy more from a brand they have a good experience with, and if they don't, almost 40% will never use that brand agai
+The study shows that almost half of consumers will buy more from a brand they have a good experience with, and if they don't, almost 40% will never use that brand again

 06 October 2019 - 00:12